falcosecurity/libs/proposals/20230530-driver-kernel-testing-framework.md

 First, let's clarify a few definitions and provide further context.

 - `kernel versions`: In the context of the testing framework, kernel versions refer to changes in the major and minor version of the kernel (e.g., 5.15 or 6.4).
 These version changes are specifically relevant for testing the Falco drivers, with a particular emphasis on testing with Long-Term Support (LTS) releases.
+We use the term "kernel versions" as it is more commonly used in everyday language.
+However, from a technical perspective, what we actually mean is a specific kernel release that we test, which is tied to the targeted major and minor version of the kernel.
 - `kernel drivers`:
     - The kernel drivers powering Falco are custom code developed by contributors.
 They hook into tracepoints to gather information from kernel data structures of selected kernel events, enabling the generation of structured Falco alerts.
 Falco's monitoring process is passive and does not modify the behavior of the monitored kernel actions, such as syscalls.
     - Falco employs various kernel instrumentation strategies, including both traditional kernel modules and eBPF. eBPF is advertised as the safer option, as the driver code runs in a virtual machine with limited access to kernel data structures.